Butter Naan Recipe

 I have a little kid who loves the soft & chewy texture of the yeast naan so sometimes I make this way.
 This dough is great to make naanizza with some curry & cheese toppings.

-Chapati, Paratha, Poori, Bhatura, roti, naan, parotta, tandoori roti, kulcha are some of the most commonly made flatbreads from Indian cuisine.
+Chapati, Paratha, Poori, Bhatura, roti, naan, parotta, Tandoori Roti, kulcha are some of the most commonly made flatbreads from Indian cuisine.

 How To Make Butter Naan (Stepwise Photos)